Unweighted Layered Graph Traversal: Passing a Crown via Entropy Maximization: Introduction

-The right-hand side of equation~\eqref{eq: expression_for_phi} resembles the ``conditional entropy'' regularizer used in~\cite{CoesterL22} to obtain an $\Ocal(\log n)$-competitive algorithm for metrical task systems on hierarchically separated trees.\footnote{The regularizer used in~\cite{CoesterL22} is of the form $\sum_u\frac{w_u}{\eta_u}(x_u+\delta_u x_{p(u)})\log\left(\frac{x_u}{x_{p(u)}}+\delta_u\right)$, where $w_u$ has a similar meaning to $h_{p(u)}$ in our case, and $\eta_u$ and $\delta_u$ are suitable parameters.} However, the analysis in~\cite{CoesterL22} requires that the depth of the tree is at most logarithmic in the number of leaves and that edge lengths decrease geometrically along every root-to-leaf path.
-Since the depth of the tree (even if merging edges where possible) could be as large as $w-1$ in our case, a na\"ive adaptation of the analysis from~\cite{CoesterL22} would fail to achieve a sublinear competitive ratio in our setting.
-The high depth of the tree is also an obstacle leading to the competitive ratio $\Theta(w^2)$ in the algorithm from~\cite{bubeck2022shortest} for weighted layered graph traversal.
-To handle this difficulty and achieve a competitive ratio of $\Ocal(\log^2w)$, a key idea of our proof is to separate the analysis of movement cost when handling ``dead-ends'', where the probability mass $x_\ell$ of a leaf $\ell$ decreases to $0$, into two substeps that are analyzed differently depending on whether $x_\ell$ is smaller or greater than $1/\text{poly}(w)$.
-Another interesting aspect -- which echoes the technique used in \cite{cosson2024collective} -- is that the value of the regularizer appears in the potential function, in place of the Bregman divergence to an optimal configuration.
-This is necessitated by the fact that the Lipschitz constant of $\Phi_t$, even when evaluating it only at the online algorithm's actual configuration, can be $\Omega(w)$.
-Finally, we note that unlike most prior work relying on entropic regularization, our algorithm can alternatively be expressed with elementary operations from the layered tree structure (see Lemma \ref{lem:explicitAlgo}).
+The right-hand side of equation~\eqref{eq: expression_for_phi} reminds us of the ``conditional entropy'' regularizer employed in~\cite{CoesterL22} for metric task systems on hierarchically separated trees.
+This expression allows us to derive an expression for the change of the conditional probabilities $\frac{x_u}{x_{p(u)}}$ in each step (which does not involve Lagrange multipliers).
+However, the analysis in~\cite{CoesterL22} requires that edge lengths decrease geometrically along root-to-leaf paths, and more crucially it only achieves a competitive ratio \emph{linear in the depth} of the tree.
+In our case, the depth of the tree (even if merging edges as in~\cite{bubeck2022shortest}) can be $\Omega(w)$, so an analysis similar to~\cite{CoesterL22} would fail to achieve a sublinear competitive ratio.
+The high depth of the tree is also the obstacle leading to the $\Theta(w^2)$ competitive ratio for weighted layered graph traversal in~\cite{bubeck2022shortest}.
+To achieve the exponential improvement to $\Ocal(\log^2w)$, a key idea of our proof is to separate the analysis of movement cost when handling deactivation phases, where the probability mass $x_\ell$ of a leaf $\ell$ decreases to $0$, into two substeps that are analyzed differently depending on whether $x_\ell$ is smaller or greater than $1/\text{poly}(w)$.
+These two substeps require two different potential functions, which we combine into an overall potential function that is compatible with both substeps of deactivation phases and also with growth phases.

-The analysis of growth steps requires bounding the movement cost when the algorithm redistributes its probability to adapt to the distances between nodes in the new layer (note that the distance between two nodes is $2h_u$, where $u$ is their least common ancestor).
-Bounding this movement is based on deriving relationships between the algorithm's probability mass in sibling subtrees and the number of leaves in these subtrees.
+Another interesting aspect -- which echoes a technique in \cite{cosson2024collective} -- is that the value of the regularizer appears in the potential function, instead of the Bregman divergence with an offline configuration.
+The Bregman divergence would be problematic for us since, due to the lack of $\delta$-perturbations in $\Phi_i$, its Lipschitz constant can be $\Omega(w)$, even when evaluated only at the relevant online algorithm configurations.